sig-gis/Liberia_NSC_ForestMonitoringTraining/01_setup.md

 Log in to your CEO account.

-On the main CEO page, in the search bar at the top left, search for an institution called “Liberia Geospatial Workshop.”
+On the main CEO page, in the search bar at the top left, search for an institution called “The Environmental Protection Agency of Liberia (EPA).”
 Click `Visit`. <font color = "red"> is it called "The Environmental Protection Agency of Liberia (EPA)." </font>

 <img align="center" src="images/setup/ceo-2.png" vspace="10" width="600">